Schedule Now Pay Bill

 Treatment

 For now, there's no way to reverse damage from dry macular degeneration.
 However, there are many clinical trials in progress.
-If your condition is diagnosed early, you can take steps to help slow its progression, such as taking vitamin supplements, eating healthy and not smoking.
+If the condition is diagnosed early, you can take steps to help slow its progression, such as taking vitamin supplements, eating healthy and not smoking.

 Vitamin supplements